gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

           privateKeySecretName: my-privatekey # referenced resource, the private key must be stored in the secret at `data.privateKey`
       #shootIssuers:
       #  enabled: true # if true, allows to specify issuers in the shoot cluster

+      #precheckNameservers: "10.0.0.53,10.123.56.53,8.8.8.8" # optional comma separated list of DNS server IP addresses if public DNS servers are not sufficient for prechecking DNS challenges

   resources:
   - name: my-privatekey
     resourceRef: